sylvain-leboeuf/viafilm/README.md

 ## Interface
 The interface shows a list of recent popular movies.

 Click on the Search icon in the header to search for a movie title.

 Click on the "Mer info" button to show a detailed view card.

+Click on the "Viafilm" logo anytime to go back to the list of recent popular movies.

 ## Credits
 This was build from scratch in React by Sylvain L., including :